Putin puts state capitalism first for Russia

 "Clearing the way for business that is ready to win in fair competition is a fundamental, systemic task ...
 We need to change the state itself - executive and judicial power."

-Putin said Russia, ranked 120th in a World Bank investment climate survey, should seek to catch up with neighboring Kazakhstan, which is in 47th spot.
+Putin said Russia, ranked 120th in a World Bank investment climate survey, should seek to catch up with neighbouring Kazakhstan, which is in 47th spot.

 He called for business cases to be moved from criminal to commercial courts to break a cycle of collusion between police, investigators and judges that all too often ends in convictions.